Essex Terminal Railway: ETL locomotives and rolling stock

-ETR has several pieces of rolling stock used for storage; a covered hopper and a boxcar are on-trucks but stationary at the engine facility on Lincoln Rd.
+ETL has several pieces of rolling stock used for storage; a covered hopper and a boxcar are on-trucks but stationary at the engine facility on Lincoln Road.

-They had two ex-CP wide vision cabooses which have been sold to Waterloo Central Railroad and were renumbered from ETR 1610 to WCRX 1040 and ETR 1600 to WCRX 1042.
+They had two ex-CP wide vision cabooses which have been sold to Waterloo Central Railroad and were renumbered from ETL 1610 to WCRX 1040 and ETL 1600 to WCRX 1042.
+The ETL now no longer has cabooses on the roster.